 B8 Inspection/Acceptance of Supplies and Consumables

 No special requirements for acceptance are specified for field sampling supplies and consumables.
-Supplies and consumables are inspected upon delivery, date received is recorded on the supplies and consumables containers.
+Laboratory QMs contain information for inspection/acceptance of laboratory-related supplies and consumables.
 Certification and traceability documentation are recorded in the LIMS system.

 B9 Acquired Data